 The most damaging tornado ever was May 22, 2011, in Joplin, Missouri.
 It cost $2.8 billion.
-That's $2.9 billion when adjusted for inflation.
-It was also the most deadly tornado since 1950.
-Sadly, 161 people were killed, and more than 1,000 were injured.
-More than 500 businesses were severely damaged, affecting 5,000 workers.
+That's $3.2 billion when adjusted for inflation.
+This tornado was the deadliest since 1950.
+It killed 161 people and injured more than 1,000.
+It also damaged more than 500 businesses, affecting 5,000 workers.

-The EF-5 tornado was 1/2 mile wide when it touched down at the western part of the city.
-It expanded to 3/4 mile in width.
-It traveled 13 miles in all, hitting the City of Duquesne as well.
-Winds were 200 miles per hour, and it traveled about ten miles per hour.
-(Source: "Joplin, Missouri Hit by EF-5 Tornado on May 22, 2011," City of Joplin.
-"Joplin Tornado," National Weather Service)
+The EF-5 tornado was one-half mile wide when it touched down in the western part of the city.
+It expanded to three-fourths of a mile in width.
+Winds were 200 miles per hour.
+The tornado covered 13 miles in all, hitting the City of Duquesne as well.
+It traveled about 10 miles per hour.

 Worst Tornado Season

 A tornado's damage level depends on whether it hits rural or urban areas.
 The most damaging tornado season occurred April 25-27, 2011.
 In that week, 362 twisters hit the Southeast, breaking the 1974 record of 267 tornadoes.
 The outbreak caused $11 billion in damage.
 At least two of the storms were EF-5 twisters, producing wind gusts of more than 200 miles per hour.